Higher Kazhdan projections and delocalised $\ell^ 2$-Betti numbers: Preliminaries

 \subsection{Delocalised \texorpdfstring{$\ell^2$}{l²} -Betti numbers}

-In \cite{lott1999}, John Lott introduced delocalised $\ell^2$-Betti numbers as part of his delocalised $\ell^2$-invariants.
-These are analogue of the $\ell^2$-invariants of closed Riemannian manifolds.
+John Lott introduced delocalised $\ell^2$-Betti numbers as part of his delocalised $\ell^2$-invariants \cite{lott1999}.
+These are analogues of the $\ell^2$-invariants of closed Riemannian manifolds.
 Before presenting the definition, we recall the notion of delocalised traces that will be one of its ingredients.

 \begin{definition} Let $G$ be a discrete group and $g\in G$.
 The delocalised trace $\tau_{\langle g\rangle}$ on $\ell^1(G)$ is the bounded linear map with tracial property

 where $\langle g\rangle$ denotes the conjugacy class of $g$. \end{definition} Precomposition with matrix traces makes it possible to consider delocalised traces as functionals on matrix algebras.